 King Louis IX of France (d.
-1270, which is a bit of a spoiler), who would later become St. Louis, would probably go somewhere on a list of the 10 greatest Crusaders of all time, particularly if you limit the list to military figures and to the canonical numbered Crusades (so we’re not including the Albigensian Crusade in France, the Baltic Crusades, or the Reconquista in the Iberian Peninsula).
+1270, which is a bit of a spoiler), who would later become St. Louis, would probably go somewhere on a list of the 10 greatest Crusaders of all time, particularly if you limit the list the canonical numbered Crusades.
 He’d be right up there alongside men like Godfrey of Bouillon, the first Christian “King” of Jerusalem (I put king in quotes because he refused the title), and Richard the Lionheart.
-The thing is, though, that those guys would make the list because they were pretty good at Crusading (Richard for sure, and Godfrey since, well, his Crusade actually succeeded), while Louis IX…let’s say that he’d be on the list more for his enthusiasm than his performance, and for the fact that he had an excellent biographer.
+Though while those guys would make the list because they were pretty good at Crusading, Louis IX…let’s say that he’d be on the list more for his enthusiasm than his performance, and for the fact that he had an excellent biographer.

-Louis appears to have deeply believed in the Crusades (look, he wasn’t canonized for nothing; this guy was a very devoted Christian) and he wanted to be a successful Crusader, even to the point where he was prepared to lose his French kingdom by going off on Crusade–losing control of your European holdings was always a concern for any noble who made the journey–not once, but twice.
-He organized and led the Seventh Crusade starting in 1248, which followed the maxim that you couldn’t capture and hold Jerusalem without first conquering Egypt.
-Louis sailed an army into the Nile delta in 1249, captured the city of Damietta, and sent a letter to the Ayyubid Sultan al-Salih demanding that he convert to Christianity.
-Then, over the spring of 1250, he bungled a march on Cairo so badly that his army was decisively defeated once on the way there and again, even more decisively, during a panicked retreat back to Damietta.
+Louis appears to have deeply believed in the Crusades (he wasn’t canonized for nothing; this guy was a very devoted Christian) and he wanted to be a successful Crusader, even to the point where he was prepared to lose his French kingdom by going off on Crusade–losing control of your European holdings was a concern for any noble who made the journey–not once, but twice.
+He organized and led the Seventh Crusade starting in 1248, which followed the en vogue theory that you couldn’t capture and hold Jerusalem without first conquering Egypt.
+Louis sailed an army into the Nile delta in 1249, captured the city of Damietta, and sent a letter to the Ayyubid Sultan al-Salih demanding that he convert to Christianity (he didn’t).
+Then, over the spring of 1250, Louis bungled a march on Cairo so badly that his army was decisively defeated once on the way there and again, even more decisively, during the ensuing panicked retreat.
 Louis was taken captive, and had to be ransomed for about a third of his kingdom’s annual revenue.

 Obviously this whole effort was not what you’d call “successful.”
 The one thing Louis had going for him was that he’d brought along a knight and writer, named Jean de Joinville, as his chronicler and later as a close adviser.
 Jean’s Life of St. Louis does a lot to burnish Louis’ reputation to later audiences, describing in glowing terms his deep commitment to his faith and his great deeds even in the context of telling us about a military campaign that Louis led to total failure.

-The failure of the 1248 Crusade apparently gnawed at Louis, and when the Mamluks (who overthrew the Ayyubids in Egypt in 1250) looked like they were about to drive the Crusaders out of the Holy Land altogether (which, in fact, is what eventually happened) in the 1260s, Louis resolved to lead a new Crusade.
+The failure of the 1248 Crusade apparently gnawed at Louis, and when the Mamluks (who overthrew the Ayyubids in Egypt in 1250) looked like they were about to drive the Crusaders out of the Holy Land altogether in the 1260s (the Mamluks eventually did rid the Middle East of the Crusaders, but not until 1291), Louis resolved to lead a new Crusade.
 He declared his intention to do so in 1267.
-Unfortunately for Louis, nobody else was too keen on the whole Crusading thing by 1267; even Jean de Joinville passed on the chance to accompany his patron and do some more chronicling.
-Undaunted, Louis selected as his target: Tunis, which…wait, what?
+Unfortunately for Louis, nobody else was too keen on the whole Crusading thing by 1267.
+Even Jean de Joinville passed on the chance to accompany his patron and do some more chronicling.
+Undaunted, Louis selected his target: Tunis, which…wait, what?

-Louis had intended to sail to Acre, one of the last Christian holdings in the Holy Land, and do the typical Crusader thing while trying to regain and rebuild the Christian kingdoms that the Mamluks had recently been bullying around.
+Louis had initially intended to sail to Acre, one of the last Christian holdings in the Holy Land, and do the typical Crusader thing while trying to regain and rebuild the Christian kingdoms that the Mamluks had recently been bullying around.
 But he got talked into going to Tunis by his brother, Charles of Anjou (d.
-1285), who was at the time (as Charles I) the King of Sicily (which he would later lose) and of Naples.
-Charles believed that the ruler of Tunis, the Hafsid Muhammad al-Mustansir (d.
-1277), who had been a vassal of Sicily but broke away when Charles seized the crown, had some kind of latent Christian sympathies.
+1285), who was at the time (as Charles I) the King of Sicily and of Naples.
+Charles believed that the ruler of Tunis, the Hafsid emir Muhammad al-Mustansir (d.
+1277)–who had been a vassal of Sicily but broke away when Charles seized the Sicilian crown–had some latent Christian sympathies.
 He further believed–inexplicably it seems to me–that an attack on Tunis would be the nudge Muhammad needed to convert.
 Then, he argued, with Tunis in hand, somehow Egypt would become vulnerable–even though there’s a hell of a lot of land and/or water between Tunis and Egypt–and, as everybody knew, taking Egypt was the key to taking Jerusalem.
-This is the 13th century version of the Domino Theory, only even less coherent.
-Basically, Charles wanted Tunis as a Sicilian vassal again, and he knew how to push his brother’s pious buttons to con him into helping.
+This was the 13th century version of the Domino Theory, only even less coherent.
+In reality, Charles wanted Tunis as a Sicilian vassal again, and he knew how to push his brother’s pious buttons to con him into helping.